BenTaylorPublic/screeps/README.md

         nuke-stop-loading   //On the nuker
         nuke-launch         //On the target

+Offload
+    offload-start & offload-end
+    Used when abandoning a room or being nuked
+    Keep spawning like usual, but also it spawns scavengers itself (as well as other neighbours) Use scavengers to come loot it
+    Scavenger logic will have to be modified to not desposit to offloading rooms

 Scavengers
-    Optimize their logic so they get their target Id and don't calculate every tick
+    Optimize their logic so they get their target pos and don't calculate every tick
 ```

 ## Flag Names